Blockchain-Technology-Lab/consensus-decentralization/README.md

 `<project_name>_raw_data.json` (e.g. `bitcoin_raw_data.json`).
 By default, there is a (very small) sample input file for some supported projects; to use it, remove the prefix `sample_`.
 For more extended raw data see the links below.

-Run `python run.py <project_name> <timeframe>` to produce a csv of the mapped data.
+Run `python run.py --project <project_name> --timeframe <timeframe>` to produce a csv of the mapped data.
 The timeframe argument should be of the form `YYYY-MM-DD` (month and day can be omitted).
 The script will also print the output of each implemented metric.

 To mass produce and analyze data, you can omit one or both arguments.
-If only one argument is given, it can be either a project's name (so all data between 2018-2022 for the given project will be analyzed) or a timeframe (so data for all ledgers will be analyzed for the given timeframe).
+If only the project argument is given, all data between 2018-2023 for the given project will be analyzed.
+If only a timeframe is given, all ledgers will be analyzed for the given timeframe.
+If no arguments are given, all ledgers will be analyzed for all months between 2018-2023.

 Three files `nc.csv`, `gini.csv`, `entropy.csv` are also created in the root directory, containing the data from the last execution of `run.py`.